 Xbox incorporated contextual and behavioral targeting to reach potential viewers with TrueView and Search ads.
 Fifteen different videos were used in the TrueView campaign, generating 23M views and 32M minutes of watchtime (the equivalent of 61 years).

 YouTube served as the campaign’s hub.
-People who were on Xbox.com, social channels, paid promotions, and even people using Xbox consoles were sent to the live event on YouTube.
+People who were on Xbox.com, social channels, paid promotions, and even people using Xbox consoles were sent to the YouTube live broadcast.
 Greenberg said, "We were trying to drive everyone across all of our own channels to this single destination.
 I think that's the only way you can get scale, reach, and engagement at the level that we did."

 Google's Industry Head, Technology, Nate Brooling, added, "YouTube is the premier destination for gamers, publishers, and developers.
 We were fortunate enough to work with the Xbox team on this industry-first livestream event.
 Together we tapped into the potential of the platform and engaged millions of excited fans."